Suzanne Underwood Rhodes Arkansas Poet Laureate

 Suzanne Underwood Rhodes is a teaching poet and the Arkansas Poet Laureate.
-A native of New York, she lives in Fayetteville, Arkansas, and has published several poetry collections, including the award-winning Flying Yellow.
-Her poems appear regularly in journals and anthologies such as Slant, Christian Century, Alaska Quarterly Review, Mid/South Anthology, and Image.
+A native of New York, she lives in Fayetteville, Arkansas, and has published several poetry collections, including the award-winning Flying Yellow (2021) and most recently The Perfume of Pain (Kelsay Books) and Flyways, a limited edition, hand-stitched chapbook co-authored with Gerald Sloan.
+Her poems appear regularly in journals and anthologies such as Atlanta Review, Slant, Christian Century, Alaska Quarterly Review, Mid/South Anthology, Southern Voices, and Image.
 (For a complete list, see About.).
-She taught creative writing and literature at King University, and teaches virtual poetry workshops through the Muse Writers Center in Norfolk, Virginia, as well as to women residents of the Magdalene Serenity House in Fayetteville.
+She taught creative writing and literature at King University, and teaches virtual poetry workshops through the Muse Writers Center in Norfolk, Virginia, as well as to women residents of the Magdalene Serenity House in Fayetteville whose poems she has published in a book, Today There Have Been Lovely Things.
+Twice a month she and poet friends take poetry and fun to residents in memory care at Butterfield Trail Village in Fayetteville.
+Her project "Poetry on Purpose" drew ideas from the tremendous work of the Alzheimer's Poetry Project.

 Thank you for visiting my website.
-In my role as the Arkansas Poet Laureate, appointed in January 2022 by Governor Asa Hutchinson, I have so many wonderful opportunities to share the power and pleasure of poetry throughout my state and beyond, through workshops, readings, and projects to bring the transformative power of poetry to young and old.
+In my role as the Arkansas Poet Laureate, appointed in January 2022 by Governor Asa Hutchinson, I have so many wonderful opportunities to share poetry throughout my state and beyond, through workshops, readings, and projects to bring the transformative power of poetry to young and old.

 I'm available for readings and workshops, so feel free to contact me at s.underwood.rhodes@gmail.com.
 And, if you're a writer looking for an editor, please check out my independent editorial practice here on the website.